nestjs/azure-database/README.md

 $ nest generate service contact
 ```

-1. Import the `AzureTableStorageRepository` and provide it with the entity definition created earlier:
+1. Use the `@InjectRepository(Contact)` to get an instance of the Azure `Repository` for the entity definition created earlier:

 ```typescript
 import { Injectable } from '@nestjs/common';